How to unplug an electric car charger cable from an EV

 4 simple steps to unplugging your EV charger

-In this blog, we’ll provide step-by-step instructions to ensure a smooth and safe experience when unplugging your electric car charger from your EV, in addition to providing tips and tricks for when the charger is stuck.
+In this blog, we’ll provide step-by-step instructions to ensure a smooth and safe experience when unplugging your electric car charger from your EV, as well as tips and tricks for when the charger is stuck.

 Step 1: Stop your electric car charging